-Will your existing insurance be enough?
+But will your existing insurance be enough?
 The simple answer is probably not.
-Because boiler breakdown is so common, often due to poor attention being paid to maintenance, and expensive to fix, most insurers exclude it from standard home insurance policies.
+Because boiler breakdown is so common, often due to poor attention being paid to maintenance, and expensive to fix, most insurers exclude it as standard from home insurance policies.

 Usually, you have to buy what’s called ‘emergency home cover’ as an extra, or ‘add on’, to your policy.
 Fortunately, it often doesn’t cost much, perhaps only an additional £4 or £5 a month.

-It can also be bought as a ‘stand-alone’, whether from your current home insurance provider, or another, but it’s usually more expensive to take out this way.
+It can also be bought as a ‘stand-alone’, whether from your current provider, or another, but it’s usually more expensive to take out this way.

-What sort of protection does Home Emergency cover provide for boilers?
+What sort of protection does emergency cover provide for boilers?